Evolution of confined quantum scalar fields in curved spacetime. Part I: Construction of the method

 \begin{enumerate} \item[I.] They will form, together with their complex conjugates~$\{\Phi^{[\tilde{t}]}_n (t)^*\}$, a complete orthonormal basis of the space of global solutions to the Klein-Gordon equation~(\ref{klein-gordon}) with respect to the inner product~(\ref{scalar_product}).
 We stress that each mode of the basis is defined in the whole spacetime, the label~$[\tilde{t}]$ meaning only that we \emph{associate} it to the corresponding hypersurface.
 Specifically, it is in this hypersurface that we will set its initial conditions.

 \item[II.]
-In the regions where~$\partial_t$ behaves like a Killing field around the hypersurface~$\Sigma_{\tilde{t}}$ [that is, $h_{i j} (t)$ remains constant for a long enough period around~$t=\tilde{t}$], the modes will be those with positive frequency with respect to~$t$ in that region (the corresponding complex conjugates will be those with negative frequency).
-When this is not the case, the way we choose the modes can be thought just as an unambiguous recipe to associate an orthonormal basis of solutions to each hypersurface, even if no notion of positive frequency modes exists.
+In the regions where~$\partial_t$ behaves like a Killing field around the hypersurface~$\Sigma_{\tilde{t}}$ [that is, $h_{i j} (t)$ remains constant for a long enough period around~$t=\tilde{t}$], and where the function~$F(t)$ introduced in~(\ref{operator}) can be made to vanish, the modes will be those with positive frequency with respect to~$t$ in that region (the corresponding complex conjugates will be those with negative frequency).\footnote{Regions in which~$F(t)$ cannot be made to vanish, but can be made arbitrarily small, may also be considered.
+We refer to \ref{F_quant} for further details on this condition.} When this is not the case, the way we choose the modes can be thought just as an unambiguous recipe to associate an orthonormal basis of solutions to each hypersurface, even if no notion of positive frequency modes exists.

 \end{enumerate}